Levrault/run-and-jump-mr-robotsky/README.md

 # Run and jump Mr Robotsky

-*Run and jump Mr Robotsky* is a small amateur video game made in my spare time.
-His purpose it to help me understand and practice some basic concepts of game design and unity development.
+*Run and jump Mr Robotsky* is a small test project.
+I use it to learn how to make game design document, mockup, tilesets and etc. This project is no longer in development because the game is not enough fun.
+But I learn a lot which is nice.
+There's lot of missing feature, you need corgi engine but hey, you can use whatever you want.